ManjuVeerarajan/authModule/readMe.md

 #
 the application run on H2 database, so no database configuratin required
 #
-postman collection added which can be helpful in running the api's the shortUrl field is the shortened url which redirects to the longUrl's page
+postman collection added which can be helpful in running the api The datas are already added torespective tables through liquibase